ryotarohada/diffusely/README.md

 ```html
 <body data-page-name="page">
 ```
-Then create an instance of the GrayView class.
+Then create an instance of the diffusely class.
 ```JavaScript
 const diffusely = new Diffusely();
 ```